Vermont to Mississippi Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Vermont to Mississippi

-- Distance and route: The route from Vermont to Mississippi is about 1,453 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The journey from Vermont to Mississippi spans about 1,453 miles.
+More miles mean more fuel and labor, raising the cost.

 - Delivery expectations: Flexibility with delivery dates can sometimes lower costs.
 In most cases, transporting a vehicle from Vermont to Mississippi takes three–eight days.
 Expedited delivery is available but adds to the price.